Social tango dancing

 At the End of the Tanda

-… we accompany each other back to the spot where we originally agreed to dance, to bring the experience to a harmonious close.
+… we accompany each other back to the spot where we originally agreed to dance - it’s a small gesture that brings the tanda to a graceful close.

 "We don’t need to see these suggestions as restrictive rules – we can consider them social skills that reflect a way of interacting with one another that we generally perceive as respectful and that make life easier and more enjoyable for everyone involved."